CiscoDevNet/DNAC-AURA/README.md

 ssh -p2222 maglev@<dnacIP>
 ```

 The next step is to get the script onto Cisco DNA Center.
-There are three ways of doing this, depending on access from DNAC to the internet
+There are four ways of doing this, depending on access from DNAC to the internet
 ### Option 1.  git clone direct
 If you have access to the internet from DNAC, can clone the repository (containing the executable)